protonemedia/laravel-ffmpeg/README.md

 ## Installation

-The master branch and version 4.0 of this package is only compatible with Laravel 5.8.
-If you're still using previous versions of Laravel, please use the chart below to determine which version of this package you should use.
+Only the master branch and version 4.0 of this package are compatible with Laravel 5.8.
+If you're still using an older version of Laravel, please use the chart below to find out which version you should use.
 Mind that older versions are no longer supported.

 | Laravel Version | Package Version |
 |-----------------|-----------------|